 NIS Directive: the foundations of a European cyber shield

 Let us return more specifically to the area of cybersecurity and the NIS Directive, as the outlines of its second version have just been adopted by the Commission.

 EU Member States adopted Directive 2016/1148 on the security of network and information systems on 6 July 2016.
-Drawing heavily on the Military Programming Act (Loi de Programmation Militaire) introduced in France in 2013, it aims to make Europe more resilient by developing protective measures and collaboration in the face of cyber threats.
+Drawing heavily on the Military Spending Bill (Loi de Programmation Militaire) introduced in France in 2013, it aims to make Europe more resilient by developing protective measures and collaboration in the face of cyber threats.
 To achieve this, it lays down minimum cybersecurity requirements for businesses and organizations that provide so-called essential services, i.e. services whose interruption would have a significant impact on the economy or society.